 6 days to fully experience the three national parks.
-Add an additional 1-2 days for each of the following stops: Cedar Breaks National Monument, Grand Staircase-Escalante National Monument, Lake Powell, Coral Pink Sand Dunes State Park.
+Add an additional 1-2 days for each of the following stops: Cedar Breaks National Monument, Grand Staircase-Escalante National Monument, Lake Powell and Coral Pink Sand Dunes State Park.
 Top base camps:

-St. George, Springdale, Kanab, Cedar City, Escalante, Boulder, Torrey

-visitutah.com/southwestern

-SALT LAKE CITY

-& THE WASATCH FRONT

-Salt Lake City is the urban heart of Northern Utah's vibrant Wasatch Front.
-A city known equally for its thriving downtown as its backyard mountain range, Salt Lake City offers cosmopolitan amenities in an easy-to-navigate urban setting.
-The city is just a stone's throw from hundreds of miles of trails for hiking, running and exploring and a dozen ski resorts, including four within 30 minutes.
+St. George, Springdale, Kanab, Cedar City, Escalante, Boulder, Torrey visitutah.com/southwestern SALT LAKE CITY & THE WASATCH FRONT Salt Lake City is the urban heart of Northern Utah's vibrant Wasatch Front.
+A city known equally for its thriving downtown and its backyard mountain range, Salt Lake City offers cosmopolitan amenities in an easy-to-navigate urban setting.
+The city is just a stone's throw from hundreds of miles of trails for hiking, running and exploring and a dozen ski resorts, including four within 40 minutes.
 This unparalleled proximity has earned Salt Lake the distinction of being the only "Ski City."
 Even Park City, the first IMBA Certified Gold-Level mountain biking city in the country and home to Deer Valley and Park City mountain resorts, is less than 45 minutes up the canyon.
 Utah's five national parks are an average of four hours away by car.
-In short, by marrying the best of urban attractions and outdoor adventures, Salt Lake City is both a travel destination itself and is the jumping-off-point for many Utah vacations.

-EXPLORE BACKYARD TRAILS AND ADVENTURES YOU CAN ONLY FIND IN SALT LAKE CITY
+In short, by marrying the best of urban attractions and outdoor adventures, Salt Lake City is both a travel destination itself and the jumping-off point for many Utah vacations.
+Learn how to travel safely and responsibly throughout Utah's Wasatch Front at visitutah.com/prepare and check ahead for availability.
+EXPLORE BACKYARD TRAILS AND ADVENTURES YOU CAN ONLY FIND IN SALT LAKE CITY visitutah.com/slc-backyard

-visitutah.com/slc-backyard

 Whiskey Street in SLC | Austen Diamond